 Back protectors (cross country vests) are compulsory when jumping/riding on the cross-country course, both at training days and on other occasions.
 This is an insurance requirement.

 Non-Training Day members & Non-Riding members are not eligible for end of year group awards.
 Eligibility for any restricted events such as gymkhanas are determined by attendance.
-(See point 17).

 It is a condition of HRC membership that each Training Day Riding Member must assist for a minimum of 6 hours of volunteer time throughout the year.
 (4 hours for the second riding member in the family and 2 hours for the 3rd and subsequent members).
 This may be undertaken as 3 x 2-hour slots or a consolidation of the hours.
 The time may be made up as assistance at any Open or Closed events, grounds maintenance days or canteen duties.